yodarango/CDN/README.md

 ## Dev

-If editing or adding any files under `src/CSS` run `src/utils/main.go` to execute all the compilation.
+- If editing or adding any files under `src/CSS` run `src/utils/main.go` to execute all the compilation.
 Notice that this only minifies and bundles `.css` files for now.
 As that is the only thing being served.
+- Make sure to run all bundling and minification locally before sending to the VPS.
+It is much faster.

 ## Usage